Nightkingale/Personal-Website/index.md

 Nintendo obviously doesn't intend for people to mod their consoles, but I only see it as an advantage to rebel against them.
 They don't really listen to us anyway...

 > ![A fake Nintendo Wii U brick screen I made back when the pandemic started.](./assets/images/about/funny_brick.png)

-## Current Projects

-Besides this website, my currently supported projects are as follows:

-* [Raichu](https://github.com/Nightkingale/Raichu), a Discord utility bot for the Nincord server.
-* [Button Break](https://github.com/Nightkingale/Button-Break), a game that tests the buttons on a Wii U GamePad.
-* [WUHB Packager](https://github.com/Nightkingale/WUHB-Packager), a Wii U homebrew packager for use with Aroma.
-* [Coffee Reading](https://github.com/Nightkingale/Coffee-Reading), a command-line tool for reading a Wii U OTP/SEEPROM.
-* [Wii U Time Sync](https://github.com/Nightkingale/Wii-U-Time-Sync), a plugin that synchronizes a Wii U's clock to the Internet.

-I have many more ideas for projects in the future, so be sure to keep checking out this website and my social medias for more information!